truenas/middleware/docs/userguide/index.rst

 Help
 ====

-The Help button in the upper right corner provides a pop-up menu containing hyperlinks to the various FreeNAS® online resources, including:
+The "Help" button in the upper right corner provides a pop-up menu containing hyperlinks to the various FreeNAS® online resources, including:

 * the Community Forum